Abstinence: Not using drugs or alcohol.

 Cerebellum: A part of the brain that helps regulate posture, balance, and coordination.
-It is also involved in the processes of emotion, motivation, memory, and thought.
+It is also involved in emotion, motivation, memory, and thought processes.

 Cerebral cortex: The gray matter that covers the surface of the cerebral hemispheres, whose functions include sensory processing and motor control along with language, reasoning, decision-making, and judgment.